lovelace-edu/lovelace/utils/prospero/README.md

 # Prospero

-> At least two glasses.
-The time 'twixt six and now
+> Prospero: At least two glasses.
+The time 'twixt six and now Must by us both be spent most
-> Must by us both be spent most preciously.
+> preciously.

+*The Tempest (William Shakespeare)*

 An in-progress CalDAV client.